Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Introduction

-Recently, the optimization of such conditional quantum-state generation schemes with respect to the properties of the generated states as well as the maximization of the heralding probability gained significant attention \cite{Su2019,Mogyorosi2019,Hanamura2025,Fiurasek2025arXiv,Notarnicola2026}.
-Importantly, the optimization of the generated quantum state structure and the maximization of the heralding probability can be largely separated.
-The parameters that characterize the input Gaussian state can be divided into two groups and the so-called damping parameters influence only the heralding probability but not the shape of the generated state \cite{Hanamura2025,Fiurasek2025arXiv}.
+Recently, the optimization of such conditional quantum-state generation schemes with respect to the properties of the generated states, as well as the maximization of the heralding probability, has gained significant attention \cite{Su2019,Mogyorosi2019,Hanamura2025,Fiurasek2025arXiv,Notarnicola2026}. \tcr{The heralding probability is the probability that the conditional state preparation succeeds; that is, the probability that measurements performed on the heralding modes yield the required outcomes.} Importantly, the optimization of the structure of the generated quantum state and the maximization of the heralding probability can be largely separated.
+The parameters that characterize the input Gaussian state can be divided into two groups, and the so-called damping parameters influence only the heralding probability but not the shape of the generated state \cite{Hanamura2025,Fiurasek2025arXiv}.
 Maximization of the heralding probability is crucial as the experiments advance to higher numbers of heralding photons and generation of states with complex structure in phase space \cite{Larsen2025,Yu2026,Takase2026}.

-Although generic optimization algorithms can be utilized to maximize the heralding probability, it turns out that this problem can be formulated as finding solution to a system of polynomial equations.
-Consequently, techniques such as Gröbner basis construction or homotopy continuation can be applied to efficiently find the optimal configuration that maximizes the heralding probability.
-Here we develop this approach in detail for pure Gaussian states with vanishing coherent displacements.
+Although generic optimization algorithms can be utilized to maximize the heralding probability, it turns out that this problem can be formulated as finding solution to a system of polynomial equations, \tcr{which is a broadly studied problem in mathematics and numerical computation.
+Dedicated techniques and approaches that have been developed to solve systems of polynomial equations,} such as the Gröbner basis construction or homotopy continuation \tcr{\cite{Li1997,Sturmfels2002,Bates2023}}, can be applied to efficiently find the optimal configuration that maximizes the heralding probability.
+Here, we develop this approach in detail for input pure Gaussian states with vanishing coherent displacements.
 For this class of input Gaussian states, the photon counting measurements generate states with well defined photon number parity, which encompasses important classes of states such as GKP states or cat states.
-Our calculations greatly benefit from the stellar (or Bargmann) representation of quantum states of bosonic systems and the concept of core states \cite{Motamedi2025}.
+Our calculations benefit greatly from the stellar (or Bargmann) representation of the quantum states of bosonic systems and the concept of core states \cite{Motamedi2025}.